-Targeting Criteria: Who does this program target?
 Age Age Criteria 1 16 to 48 months.
+Age Criteria 2 At least 70% of enrolled families must contain a child between 16-36 months.
 Note: A family can receive PC+ services as a unit only once (one time PC+ rule).
 Families can only be re-enrolled with the permission of SC First Steps.
-All requests, including a detailed justification, must be submitted to the SC First Steps Parenting Programs Manager for approval.
-Risk Factors Risk Factor Criteria 1 100% of families must have at least one First Steps risk factor at time of enrollment.
+All requests, including a detailed justification, must be submitted to the SC First Steps Director of Parenting for approval.
+Risk Factors Risk Factor Criteria 1 100% of families must have at least one First Steps risk factor at the time of enrollment.
 Risk Factor Criteria 2 60% of families must have at least two First Steps risk factors at the time of enrollment.

 Service Criteria: How is this program implemented?
-Visits (Home or Site): Visit Criteria 1: Duration Visits will last a minimum of 30 minutes.
+Visits (Home or Site): Visit Criteria 1: Duration Visits should last a minimum of 30 minutes.
 Visit Criteria 2: Frequency 1 All families shall be offered no less than two visits per week.
 Visit Criteria 2: Frequency 2 A minimum of 23 weeks or 46 home visits annually across a period of two years (46 weeks/92 visits total).

 Visit Criteria 3: Location 1 While home-based visitation is expected as the primary method of service delivery, visits may be approved for delivery at an alternate location (a childcare center, family resource center, etc.) as either the documented needs of the family or safety of the visitor dictate.
 Note: The alternative location must be suitable to delivery of parenting services such that integrity of the session and confidentiality of families is maintained.

-Visit Criteria 3: Location 2

-At a family's discretion and supervisor approval virtual and telecommunication visits will also be considered acceptable and count as a home visit.
+Visit Criteria 3: Location 2At a family's discretion and supervisor approval virtual and telecommunication visits will also be considered acceptable and count as a home visit.
 The reason must be documented in the Home Visit Record.